SimoneGuarneri/SimoneGuarneri/README.md

 <img align="right" alt="GIF" src="https://media2.giphy.com/media/F27LFqIj3QYI2zgQAJ/giphy.gif" width="450" height="450" margin="20px"/>

-<p>I'm Simone, 360° passionate about the computer world, I cultivate more than anything
+<p width='300'>I'm Simone, 360° passionate about the computer world, I cultivate more than anything
 my passion for programming and development, studying much, as well as institutionally, also as self-taught.
 The field that has interested me most so far is the web, I think